Death on the Pale Horse: First version

 Originally titled The Triumph of Death, the first version was executed in 1783 and exhibited in the Royal Academy in 1784.
 West, inspired by Mortimer's Death on a Pale Horse, drafted a picture of the same subject.
 However, he took Mortimer's more personal and intimate view of the subject into an extravagant spectacle reminiscent of the art of the Rubens.
 The art historian Allen Staley describes this work as the beginning of West's departure from "earlier paintings of classical subjects celebrating virtuous and heroic human behavior."
-West was one of the several artists, including James Barry and Henry Fuseli, who in the 1770's turned away from Neoclassicism and began exploring the sublime.
+West was one of the several artists, including James Barry and Henry Fuseli, who in the 1770s turned away from Neoclassicism and began exploring the sublime.
 But West's biographer, John Galt, argued that West's new direction involved more than artistic fashion, and instead anticipates "the renewed piety of the 19th century."

 Second version

 This painting was exhibited at the Royal Academy of Arts in 1796 under the title The opening of the four seals (vide Revelation); a sketch for His Majesty's Chapel, Windsor.
-West then took advantage of the Peace of Amiens in 1802 and exhibited this version at the Paris Salon, where it received positive reviews.
+West then took advantage of the Peace of Amiens in 1802 and exhibited this version at the Paris Salon of 1802, where it received positive reviews.

 West's approach to the subject is similar to his earlier drawing.
 The central figure of the painting is Death, which is riding a pale horse, and is surrounded by other apocalyptic creatures."
 The proposed painting for the chapel at Windsor was expected to be part of a series illustrating biblical passages from the Book of Genesis through the Book of Revelation.

 The project was commissioned by King George III, who had been a supporter of West since 1768.
 This Windsor chapel series was supposed to be the King's most generous act of patronage.
 West contributed eighteen large works and various small paintings for the chapel before he was told in 1801 to cease work on the project.
 The fact that the project was never completed makes it difficult to determine the place that Death on the Pale Horse was meant to occupy in the series.